 Platelet Rich Plasma (PRP) Advanced Technology now in Miami

-We utilize the only FDA approved microneedling pen on the market – the SkinPen by Bellus Medical.
+We utilize the only FDA approved microneedling pen on the – the SkinPen by Bellus Medical.

 Platelet Rich Therapy can be combined with laser treatments, fillers such as Restylane andd Juvederm, Botulinum toxin such as Botox, Xeomin or Dysport.
 It is highly effective with our Sciton BBL and Microlaserpeel treatments.
 Once the desired effect is achieved, maintenance treatments should be given over time.